AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-web-channel.md

 ### Edit Content using the Visual Helper

-Now let's author the web channel experience.
+Now, let's author the web channel experience.
 To do so, use the Adobe Experience Cloud **[!UICONTROL Visual Helper]**.
 This tool is a browser extension compatible with Google Chrome and Microsoft&reg; Edge.
 Make sure you have downloaded the extension before attempting to build your experiences.
 Also ensure that the web page includes the Web SDK.

 1. Within the **[!UICONTROL Action]** tab of the campaign, click **[!UICONTROL Edit content]**.
 Since you entered a single page URL as the surface, you should be ready to begin working in the composer.

     ![Edit content](assets/web-channel-edit-content.png)

-1. Now click **[!UICONTROL Edit web page]** to begin authoring.
+1. Now, click **[!UICONTROL Edit web page]** to begin authoring.

     ![Edit web page](assets/web-channel-edit-web-page.png)